sthahemant1st/spending-tracker/README.md

 - Categorization – Store different spending categories (e.g., Food, Transport, Shopping) and associate them with expenses.
 - Monthly Summary – Fetch and display total spending for the current month.
 - Filtering & Sorting – Allow filtering by category or sorting by date/amount.
+- send a push notification every day at a certain time which is set-upable to remind to track spending.
 ## Bonus Features
 - Charts – Use Swift Charts to visualize spending trends.
 - Recurring Expenses – Store repeating expenses and auto-generate them.